nenosinc/iCloudDocumentSync/README.md

   3. Subscribe to the `<iCloudDelegate>` delegate.
   4. Call the following methods to setup iCloud when your app starts:

-	    iCloud *cloud = [[iCloud sharedCloud] init]; // This will help to begin the sync process and register for document updates.
+	    iCloud *cloud = [[iCloud sharedCloud] init]; // This will begin the sync process, register for document updates, setup your ubiquity container, and verify iCloud.
-	    [cloud setDelegate:self];  // Only set this if you plan to use the delegate
+	    [cloud setDelegate:self];  // Set this if you plan to use the delegate, which is very useful

 ### Supported SDK and iOS Versions
 Requires Xcode 5.0.1 for use in any iOS Project.
 Requires a minimum of iOS 5.1.1 as the deployment target.